suurjaak/Deckathlon/README.md

    python -m deckathlon.index

-Or under a WSGI-supporting web server like Apache.
+Or under a WSGI-supporting web server like Apache, see `deckathlon.wsgi`.